GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/3-exercise-select-typescript-editor.md

+# Exercise - Select a TypeScript editor #

 You can write TypeScript code in any text editor or IDE of your choice.

 In this exercise, you'll learn about your options and then setup Visual Studio Code so you can complete the remaining exercises in this course.